-17-16-1.
-DEFINITIONS.
-For the purposes of this Article 16:

-- (1) "Nonconforming use" means a use which lawfully occupied a building or land at the time this Ordinance applied to the property, or at the time of any amendment hereto, and which does not conform to the use regulations of the zone district in which it is located. - (2) "Nonconforming building or structure" means a building or structure, or portion thereof, lawfully existing at the time this Ordinance applied to the property, or at the time of any amendment hereto, which does not conform to all the height, setback, lot coverage, lot width and lot area regulations of the zone district in which it is located. - (3) "Nonconforming vacant lot" means a parcel of land which meets all of the following requirements: - (a) No main building is constructed theron; - (b) On the effective date of this Ordinance, the lot did not meet the minimum lot area or lot width requirements of this Ordinance; and, - (c) The lot was lawfully established prior to the adoption of this Ordinance. - 17-16-2.
+- 17-16-1.
+ADMINISTRATION AND DEFINITIONS.
+An application for a Nonconforming Use Certificate shall be submitted on forms approved by the Director of Community Development along with a fee in an amount established by City Council resolution.
+Any nonconforming use may be revoked subject to Section 17-16-10.
+Any appeal of the decision regarding Nonconforming Use Certificates under this section shall be to the Planning Commission. - (1) "Nonconforming use" means a use which lawfully occupied a building or land at the time this Ordinance applied to the property, or at the time of any amendment hereto, and which does not conform to the use regulations of the zone district in which it is located. - (2) "Nonconforming building or structure" means a building or structure, or portion thereof, lawfully existing at the time this Ordinance applied to the property, or at the time of any amendment hereto, which does not conform to all the height, setback, lot coverage, lot width and lot area regulations of the zone district in which it is located. - (3) "Nonconforming vacant lot" means a parcel of land which meets all of the following requirements: - (a) No main building is constructed theron; - (b) On the effective date of this Ordinance, the lot did not meet the minimum lot area or lot width requirements of this Ordinance; and, - (c) The lot was lawfully established prior to the adoption of this Ordinance. - 17-16-2.
 NONCONFORMING USE OF BUILDING OR STRUCTURE.
 (1) The nonconforming use of a building or structure may be continued, except as otherwise provided herein. - (2) A conforming building or structure containing a nonconforming use may be repaired, but it may not be structurally altered, except as allowed in section (5) below, unless the building, structure, or a portion thereof, is declared unsafe by the City building inspector, in which case the building, structure, or portion thereof declared unsafe may be strengthened, altered, or restored to a safe condition. - (3) The nonconforming use shall not be changed to a different nonconforming use. - (4) The nonconforming use, if changed to a conforming use, may not thereafter be changed to any nonconforming use. - (5) The nonconforming use shall not be extended or expanded, except for single household dwelling units or duplexes in the 4-R, 4-RA, 5-R, and 5-RA zone districts.
 An "extension or expansion" shall include any increase in the floor area of the building or structure in which the nonconforming use is conducted, and any expansion or relocation of the nonconforming use, in whole or in part, to a different part of the building or structure.
-(As amended by 0-85-28) (As amended by Ordinance 0-87-12 effective date 4/26/87) (As amended by ordinance 0-89-51, effective 8/28/89.)
+(As amended by 0-85-28) (As amended by 0rdinance 0-87-12 effective 8/28/89)